abw/mysql-disconnect/README.md

 $ cd ..
 ```

-NOTE: you need to run the script from the parent directory so that `dotenv`
+NOTE: you need to run the scripts from the parent directory so that `dotenv`
 can find the `.env` file.s

 The first script [01_connection.js](jsapp/01_connection.js) uses a direct